SamDaniel40/OrderShow/README.md

 This is a sample of how food orders are shown in the web.
-Usage of Javascript was high in making this.
+Usage of Javascript is high in this.